pprados/xpath4sax/README.md

 SAXParser parser = SAXParserFactory.newInstance().newSAXParser();
 parser.parse(new InputSource(new StringReader(xml)), handler);
 ```
-The node is orphan, with attributs and all child texts nodes.
+The node is orphan, with attributs and all childs texts nodes.
-It's possible to use with [http://nu.validator.htmlparser HtmlParser].
+It's possible to use with [HtmlParser](http://nu.validator.htmlparser).
 ```
 XPathXMLHandler handler=new XPathXMLHandler()
 {